-PRINCIPLES OF MICROECONOMICS 3 credits (3T) PREREQUISITE: ECO 231
+ECO 232 PRINCIPLES OF MICROECONOMICS

+PREREQUISITE: ECO 231

 This course is an introduction of the microeconomic theory, analysis, and applications.
 Topics include scarcity, the theories of consumer behavior, production and cost, markets, output and resource pricing, and international aspects of microeconomics.